 Generally more expensive

-According to Care.com, nannies, on average, make about $565 a week, totaling roughly $27,120 a year.
+According to Care.com, nannies, on average, cost $736 a week, totaling roughly $38,257.
 However, this will depend on where you live, as well as what you are asking the nanny to be responsible for.
-The more responsibilities you ask for, the more you will have to increase the rate.
-Care.com explains how to determine what you should pay per hour.

 May need to provide accommodations

-If you have a nanny that needs to drive children around and they don’t have a car, you may need to provide them with one, or specifically find a nanny that can provide transportation.
+If you have a nanny who needs to drive children around and they don’t have a car, you may need to provide them with one, or specifically find a nanny that can provide transportation.
 If you’re looking for an in-home nanny, they will need to have a place to sleep with furniture as well, which can be costly.

-Needing to have a back-up plan
+Needing to have a backup plan

 Daycare Pros